lalitmanam/lalitmanam.github.io/_pages/about.md

   - /about.html
   - /aboutme.html
 ---
 I am a postdoc at [Mitsubishi Electric Research Labs](https://merl.com/people/manam), looking at 3D reconstruction problems in computer vision.
-Previously, I completed my PhD from the [Indian Institute of Science](https://iisc.ac.in/) where I worked at the [Computer Vision Laboratory](https://ee.iisc.ac.in/cvlab/), headed by Prof [Venu Madhav Govindu](https://ee.iisc.ac.in/~venu/).
+Previously, I completed my PhD from the [Indian Institute of Science](https://iisc.ac.in/), where I worked at the [Computer Vision Laboratory](https://ee.iisc.ac.in/cvlab/), headed by Prof [Venu Madhav Govindu](https://ee.iisc.ac.in/~venu/).
 My research in PhD was supported by a [Prime Minister's Research Fellowship](https://www.pmrf.in/).
+I received [IUPRAI Doctoral Dissertation Award](https://cvit.iiit.ac.in/iuprai/dissertation.html) for my PhD thesis.

 <!--
 My research interests are broadly in 3D reconstruction problems in computer vision.
 My recent works focus on estimating camera motions in 3D reconstruction problems like structure-from-motion and simultaneous-localization-and-mapping.